What's with these Li-Ions?

 Getting the longest life from your Li-Ions

-I'm VERY aware that lithium ion batteries are expensive – they can cost more than the torch itself!
-The upside is that all my torches use industry-standard Li-Ions that are easy to replace (unlike the bespoke battery packs in some brands) and those that need to be charged separately all use the same chargers, so you don't need a new charger with each torch.
+I'm VERY aware that lithium ion batteries are expensive – they can cost as much as the torch itself!
+The upside is that all my torches use industry-standard Li-Ions that are easy to replace (unlike the bespoke battery packs in some brands) – if you use a torch regularly, you will definitely save money using Li-Ions.

 That said, at R250 or more, it's important to know how to squeeze the most life out of each Li-Ion.
 You'll find the detailed answer to this question here at the Battery University.
 However, there's a difference between theory and practice.
-For example, if you keep a Li-Ion in a fridge with a 40% charge for maximum shelf life, it's going to take half a day to get it ready for use, which isn't very useful in an emergency.
+For example, if you keep a Li-Ion in a fridge with a 40% charge for maximum shelf life it's going to take a day to get it ready for use, which isn't very helpful in an emergency.
 While storing a battery this way may extend its life a bit, it will last almost as long – and be much more useful – if you follow these tips:

 • avoid keeping your Li-Ions in hot places for extended periods – especially in the glove compartment of a car;